dmauser/opnazure/README.md

 ## Design

-Here is a visual representation of this design:
+Here is a visual representation of this design of the two NIC deployment:

 ![opnsense design](./images/OPN-SenseProject.png)